Uttarakhand: Horrifying images of accident hard to forget for locals | Business

 Aided by villagers, the rescue operations lasted for over seven hours, starting around 7.30 pm and concluding at 3 am after the recovery of all 26 bodies and the rescue of four injured persons.

-Apart from the bus driver and the conductor, there were 28 pilgrims from Madhya Pradesh travelling in the bus when it feel into the gorge.
+Apart from the bus driver and the conductor, there were 28 pilgrims from Madhya Pradesh on the bus.

-Madhya Pradesh Chief Minister Shivraj Singh Chauhan who arrived here late on Sunday night after hearing about the tragedy visited the spot along with his Uttarakhand counterpart Pushkar Singh Dhami on Monday morning.
+Madhya Pradesh Chief Minister Shivraj Singh Chauhan, who arrived here late on Sunday night after hearing about the tragedy, visited the spot along with his Uttarakhand counterpart Pushkar Singh Dhami in the morning.

-The bodies were brought to Dehradun from where they will be sent in an IAF plane to the Khajuraho airport so that they are handed over to their families for the last rites.
+The bodies were brought to Dehradun, from where they will be sent in an IAF plane to the Khajuraho airport so that they can be handed over to their families.

-Dhami said a magisterial probe into the mishap has been ordered to find the exact cause of it.
+Dhami said a magisterial probe into the accident has been ordered to find the exact cause.

+Though the actual cause will be known only after the probe, eyewitnesses said the driver lost control of the bus while making room on a bend for another vehicle coming from the opposite direction.

+There was some miscalculation on the part of the driver, and the vehicle fell into the gorge after breaking the roadside barrier, they claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)